brew-lab/thaumic-cast/.changeset/fix-desktop-runtime-errors.md

 - Fix undefined coordinator access causing infinite re-render loop
 - Fix AudioWorkletNode not connected to audio graph, preventing audio capture
 - Fix codec mismatch in WebSocket handshake causing wrong Content-Type for Sonos
-- Fix SOAP XML envelope whitespace causing Sonos speakers to timeout on play requests
+- Fix XML escaping in SOAP/DIDL to escape all 5 XML special characters (was missing " and ')